gontcharovd/website/content/posts/podcast/e03-timeseer/index.md

 Data good enough for operations is not necessarily analytics-ready.

-Exactly one month ago I published the first episode of my Industrial Data Quality Podcast.
+Exactly one month ago I published the first episode of my Watts in Your Data Podcast.
 In my opinion, a topic of critical importance that is all too often overlooked, especially with all the buzz around AI.

 In the most recent episode, I had the pleasure of inviting guest speaker Thomas Dhollander, co-founder of Timeseer.AI.
 Together we explored critical challenges in industrial time series data reliability and observability.